Select your state

 How do you know if a contractor's savings claim is realistic?

 A valid savings claim should specify current fuel cost, current system efficiency, projected heat pump efficiency (HSPF2), and your utility's electricity rate.
-Claims without these inputs cannot be verified and should be treated as estimates only.
+Claims without these inputs cannot be verified and should be treated as rough estimates only.

 Ready to check your situation?